 Dental radiographs give us a full assessment of your pet's teeth.
-Approximately 50% of your pets tooth is below the gum line and not visible to the naked eye.
+Approximately 50% of your pet's tooth is below the gum line and not visible to the naked eye.
 Radiographs help us diagnosis broken teeth, periodontal disease, lesions, oral tumors, missing teeth, and discolored teeth.

 Stage 1: Gingivitis - The gum line is inflamed and swollen.
 Plaque covers teeth.
 Home dental care is needed.
-If their is no improvement, a dental cleaning is needed to remove the plaque buildup.
+If there is no improvement, a dental cleaning is needed to remove the plaque buildup.

 Stage 2: Early Periodontitis - Increased inflammation with subgingival plaque and calculus.

-Stage 3: Established Periodontis - Gums are red and bleed easily, permanent damage by the calculus and infection.
+Stage 3: Established Periodontitis - Gums are red and bleed easily, permanent damage by the calculus and infection.
 Patient's mouth appears sore and bad breath is present.
 Teeth must be cleaned and a full assessment of the periodontal disease is needed.
 Preventative diet and home care is needed to prevent this from happening again.

 Stage 4: Advanced Periodontis - Chronic infection is destroying the gums, teeth, and bone.
 Bacteria is spread through the bloodstream and may damage vital organs.
 Dental cleaning and mouth assessment is needed right away.
 Some teeth may require extractions and home dental care is needed.

-EARLY DETECTION IS KEY!
 Pet's don't often show symptoms of dental disease until it is advanced.
 Don't let your pet suffer from these painful conditions.

 - Dental issues are usually painful

-- Dental disease can cause damage in other organs such as heart, liver and kidneys.
+- Dental disease can cause damage in other organs such as heart, liver, and kidneys

 - May cause loss of treatment